Local church to hold Procession of Roses

 ROGERS, Ark.
-(KNWA) — A church in Rogers is hosting an event that is meant to honor those affected by the Roe v.
+(KFTA) — A church in Rogers is hosting an event that is meant to honor those affected by the Roe v.
 Wade court case legalizing abortion.

 The Procession of Roses will follow Communion during which the Pastor will announce “1973,” symbolizing the year the Roe v.
 Wade court decision legalizing abortion was made.